jrstanford/Josh_Stanford_Portfolio/README.md

 # Josh_Stanford_Portfolio
-A brief sample of my work as a data enthusiast.
+A brief sample of my work as a data scientist.